How to make tahini suggests all you need is sesame seeds and olive oil; make your own paste.

 Rather like peanut butter, it's a paste made from sesame seeds.
-The seeds are traditionally lightly roasted and then crushed, making a super smooth tahini paste.
+They are traditionally lightly roasted and then crushed, making a super smooth tahini paste.

 You can very simply make your own tahini at home, with a little improvisation.
 Since you almost certainly won't have a sesame seed grinder, a hand held blender does the job very well.

 Why grind or blend your sesame seeds?
-Because, unless you practise fletcherising (chewing every mouthful 32 times), the sesame seeds will pass right through your alimentary canal undigested.
+Because, unless you practise fletcherising, chewing every mouthful 32 times, they will pass right through your alimentary canal undigested.
 So the shell must be cracked to get at the important fatty acids and protein in the seeds.